-Denise began making jewelry as a small child using tiny shells with holes and pretty rocks mixed with broken bits of costume jewelry from her mother and granny.
-Later, her grandparents bought her a beadwork belt from Cherokee NC and she was hooked.
-She taught herself beadwork from internet tutorials and took up the vocation of jewelry-making in earnest over 20 years ago.
-Before that Denise worked as an engineering aide/draftsman with TVA, a substitute teacher in Roane County, and does freelance writing and editing.
+I began making jewelry as a small child using tiny shells with holes and pretty rocks, string and found bits of wire mixed with broken bits of costume jewelry from my mom and granny.
+Later, my grandparents bought me a beadwork belt from Cherokee, NC, and I was hooked.
+I studied the woven seed beads and learned how it was done.
+I taught myself beadwork from internet tutorials and took up the vocation of jewelry-making in earnest over 20 years ago.
+Before that I worked as an engineering aide/draftsman with TVA, a substitute teacher in Roane County, and I did freelance writing and editing.

-Denise has also juried into AACC in fiber with her handmade purses, wallets, and other items.
-She enjoys the structure of purses, like putting together a puzzle with reinforcement.
+I have also juried into AACC in fiber with my handmade purses, wallets, and other items.
+I’ve been sewing since I was 8 years old and I enjoy the structure of purses, like putting together a puzzle with reinforcement.

-connections and soldering.
-During the Marjorie Simon class Arrowmont was re-roofing the metals building and tearing off the old copper roof.
-Arrowmont gave some of the copper to the class participants and now Denise cherishes her jewelry made from the Arrowmont Roof.
-Designing patterns for beadwork is a new pursuit.
+I took classes in metalwork & cold connections from Debra Lynn Gold and torch-fired enameling from Marjorie Simon at Arrowmont School of Arts and Crafts and I love fold-forming, forging, cold connections and soldering.
+During the Marjorie Simon class, Arrowmont was re-roofing the metals building, tearing off the old copper roof.
+They gave some of the old copper to the class participants and I love my jewelry made from the Arrowmont Roof.

 I have also begun designing patterns for beadwork and sewing.
 I sew regularly and welcome custom work–especially hats!
 I repair beadwork and some jewelry.